ethereum/ethereum-org-website/src/content/developers/docs/development-networks/index.md

 ### Hardhat Network {#hardhat-network}

 A local Ethereum network designed for development.
-It allows you to deploy your contracts, run your tests and debug your code
+It allows you to deploy your contracts, run your tests and debug your code.

 Hardhat Network comes built-in with Hardhat, an Ethereum development environment for professionals.